DanielCondeTorres/Coarse-Grain-Tutorial/README.md

   <img src="https://user-images.githubusercontent.com/117435891/212669021-89bb1ddd-68c3-499b-b64e-bf4189a1c377.png" />
 </p>

+ * means things that we need to modify in system.top

 # Add ions

  *Since life does not exist at a net charge, we must add ions to our system.* **See references**